OwlDotExe/schedule-maker/README.md

 git clone https://github.com/takoune/Schedule.Maker
 ```

-2. You can open the SLN and launch the console application or you can go to this folder Schedule.Maker\Schedule.Maker\bin\Debug\net6.0 and launche the .exe file
+2. You can open the SLN and launch the console application or you can go to this folder Schedule.Maker\Schedule.Maker\bin\Debug\net6.0 and launch the .exe file

+3. Finally you can find your generated file in the current folder : Desktop\schedule-maker-files\name.xlsx